 Students should fulfil two requirements; a.
 The completion of the Training Record Book provided by PTU and b.
 Preparation of the Independent Training Research Report according to the guideline provided by the PTU in order to complete the practical training

-In case a suitable place for training will not be found, student should do the dissertation.
+In case a suitable placement for training could not be found, students should opt for the dissertation.

 5. MAJOR/MINOR SUBJECT